Chagas disease: Management

 Chagas disease is managed using antiparasitic drugs to eliminate T. cruzi from the body, and symptomatic treatment to address the effects of the infection.
 As of 2018, benznidazole and nifurtimox were the antiparasitic drugs of choice for treating Chagas disease, though benznidazole is the only drug available in most of Latin America.
 For either drug, treatment typically consists of two to three oral doses per day for 60 to 90 days.
-Antiparasitic treatment is most effective early in the course of infection: it eliminates T. cruzi from 50 to 80% of people in the acute phase, but only 20–60% of those in the chronic phase.
+Antiparasitic treatment is most effective early in the course of infection: it eliminates T. cruzi from 50 to 80% of people in the acute phase (WHO: "nearly 100 %"), but only 20–60% of those in the chronic phase.
 Treatment of chronic disease is more effective in children than in adults, and the cure rate for congenital disease approaches 100% if treated in the first year of life.
 Antiparasitic treatment can also slow the progression of the disease and reduce the possibility of congenital transmission.
 Elimination of T. cruzi does not cure the cardiac and gastrointestinal damage caused by chronic Chagas disease, so these conditions must be treated separately.
 Antiparasitic treatment is not recommended for people who have already developed dilated cardiomyopathy.

 Benznidazole is usually considered the first-line treatment because it has milder adverse effects than nifurtimox, and its efficacy is better understood.
 Both benznidazole and nifurtimox have common side effects that can result in treatment being discontinued.
 The most common side effects of benznidazole are skin rash, digestive problems, decreased appetite, weakness, headache, and sleeping problems.
 These side effects can sometimes be treated with antihistamines or corticosteroids, and are generally reversed when treatment is stopped.
-However, benzidazole is discontinued in up to 29% of cases.
+However, benznidazole is discontinued in up to 29% of cases.
 Nifurtimox has more frequent side effects, affecting up to 97.5% of individuals taking the drug.
 The most common side effects are loss of appetite, weight loss, nausea and vomiting, and various neurological disorders including mood changes, insomnia, paresthesia and peripheral neuropathy.
 Treatment is discontinued in up to 75% of cases.
 Both drugs are contraindicated for use in pregnant women and people with liver or kidney failure.
 As of 2019, resistance to these drugs has been reported.